NewVistas/HexColorTime/README.md

 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license

 This is a fork of the free and open source app [HexColorTime](https://f-droid.org/app/com.eneko.hexcolortimewallpaper) (for which here is a link to [the source repo](https://github.com/urtxintxa/HexColorTime)).

+# To Do
+Work progress is given in the [project board](https://github.com/earthbound19/random-color-live-wallpaper-android/projects/1).